 Both Evening MBA and Weekend MBA students have five years to complete their degree requirements.

-The Evening MBA Program is designed for full-time working professionals, and we look for such during the admissions process.
-However, we do not require you to remain employed full time throughout the duration of the program.
-Many students change jobs while in the program and may have some time off between positions, for example.
+The Part-Time MBA Program is designed for full-time working professionals, and we look for such qualifications during the admissions process.
+However, we do not require that you to remain employed full time throughout the duration of the program.
+For example, many students change jobs while in the program and may have some time off between positions.

 The application is evaluated in three parts: academic (including your undergraduate institution, courses taken, grades earned, post college work, and EA/GMAT/GRE test score), work experience (including quality and quantity of your career path), and life experience/individual fit with Chicago Booth.
 We take a holistic approach and evenly consider all aspects of your application and interview.